 With their use of local knowledge and lived experience of Smith-Magenis syndrome, our Regional Parent Supporters are here to provide support and guidance to all our families.
 Help with regional events that bring our community together.

 Our regions are distributed across the UK in-line with the breakdown of regions that the NHS use.

-I’m Claire, mum of two, Chloe (sms) who is 9 and Jamie who is 6.
+I’m Claire, mum of two, Chloe (sms) and Jamie.
 Chloe was diagnosed with Smith-Magenis syndrome, at birth.
-I worked as Data Audit officer for NHS Grampian but left to become Chloe’s full time carer when she was 2.
-I now work part time as a respite carer.
+I worked as Data Audit officer for NHS Grampian but left to become Chloe’s full-time carer when she was 2.
+I now work part-time as a respite carer.
 I am keen to raise awareness and increase knowledge and understanding about SMS.
 I hope to connect families and support where I can.

 Hazel Wotherspoon is a mum of 4 young adults, 3 of whom have significant disabilities; the 22 year old having SMS.